avallete/yt-playlists-delete-enhancer/README.md

-# yt-watch-later-delete-enhancer
+# yt-playlists-delete-enhancer

 This is a little user script for Tampermonkey who aim to resolve a simple issue with Youtube:

-The lack of fine tuning about which videos you want to delete from your watch-later playlist.
+The lack of fine tuning about which videos you want to delete from your playlists.
-Youtube recently added a button "Delete watched videos" for the playlist.
+Youtube recently added a button "Delete watched videos" for the watch later playlist.
 But this button will delete EVERY started watched videos.
 Even the ones you didn't finished to watch yet.

-This script solve the issue by adding a button on Youtube to remove watched videos with more than X percent from watch later playlist.
+This script solve the issue by adding a button on Youtube to remove watched videos with more than X percent from any playlist.

 ## Screenshot